Shell Grotto, Margate: Tourist attraction and historic site

 It was listed for sale in 1976.
 In 1981, new owners purchased the grotto and adjacent houses.
 In 1992, they said they averaged about 17,000 visitors during the tourist season between Easter and October, down from 30,000 in the early 1980s.
 They also operated the nearby Margate Caves attraction.
 In 1999, the grotto was put up for sale again.

 The structure has suffered the effects of water penetration.
 By 1999, it needed significant reinforcement and drainage improvements.

 The Friends of the Shell Grotto was formed in 2008 and is a not-for-profit trust established to promote, conserve, and preserve the grotto as a unique historical monument.

 It was removed from the Heritage at Risk Register in 2012 after a five-year conservation programme, carried out in partnership with Historic England.
 A scheme to sponsor replacement mosaic panels, the Roundel Project, was established in 2012.
 The craftspeople who worked to restore the shell decorations were nominated for an English Heritage award in 2012.
 Additional restoration work was undertaken in 2025.

 The owner has participated in initiatives to bring more tourism and economic activity to Margate.
+Other local tourist attractions include the Margate Museum and Crab Museum.

 Cultural depictions

 Novels that feature the grotto include The Realm of Shells (2006), by Sonia Overall, and Elijah's Mermaid (2012), by Essie Fox.
+Rosa Rankin-Gee's 2021 novel Dreamland also contains a description of the shell grotto.